hannibal002/SkyHanni/CONTRIBUTING.md

     - Config files in `at.hannibal2.skyhanni.config.features`
     - Mixin classes in `at.hannibal2.skyhanni.mixins.transformers`
     - Java classes that represent json data objects in `at.hannibal2.skyhanni.utils.jsonobjects`
 - Please use the existing event system, or expand on it.
+Do not use forge events.
-    - We inject the calls with mixins, and avoid using forge events.
+    - (We inject the calls with mixins)
 - Please use existing utils methods.
 - We try to avoid calling NEU code too often.
-We plan to remove the dependency to NEU in the future.
+    - (We plan to remove NEU as dependency in the future)
-- We try to not use forge specific methods if possible.
-We plan to switch to gradle and minecraft 1.20 in the future.
+- We try to not use forge specific methods if possible
+    - (We plan to switch to gradle and minecraft 1.20 in the future)

 # Additional Useful Developement Tools